Pileup mitigation at the LHC: a theorist's view: Abstract

 \section{Abstract}

-Given the high luminosities at which CERN's Large Hadron Collider (LHC) operates, multiple proton-proton collisions occur during the same bunch crossing.
-Hard collisions are therefore contaminated by several soft, zero-bias, ones.
-This effect, known as {\it pileup} pollutes the reconstruction of the final state of the collision.
+To maximise the potential for new measurements and discoveries at CERN's Large Hadron Collider (LHC), the machine delivers as high as possible collision rates.
+As a direct consequence, multiple proton-proton collisions occur whenever two bunches of protons cross.
+Interesting high-energy (hard) collisions are therefore contaminated by several soft, zero-bias, ones.
+This effect, known as {\it pileup}, pollutes the final state of the collision.
+It complicates the reconstruction of the objects in this final state, resulting in increased experimental measurement uncertainties.

-This document is meant to provide a theoretical review of the methods employed during Run~I of the LHC and at the beginning of Run~II to mitigate pileup effects.
-I will start with a in-depth presentation of the {\em area--median} used for the vast majority of applications, including several refinements of the original idea, their practical (numerical) implementation and an assessment of their efficiency and robustness.
+To reduce these uncertainties, and thus improve the quality and precision of LHC measurements, techniques are devised to correct for the effects of pileup.
+This document provides a theoretical review of the main methods employed during Run~I and II of the LHC to mitigate pileup effects.
+I will start with an in-depth presentation of the {\em area--median} used for the vast majority of applications, including several refinements of the original idea, their practical (numerical) implementation and an assessment of their efficiency and robustness.
 I will then focus on several theoretical calculations that can provide both quantitative and qualitative information on the area--median approach.

 In the specific case of boosted jets, a field that has seen a wide interest recently, a set of methods, known as {\em grooming} techniques has also been used.
 I will describe these techniques, address their performance and briefly show that they are amenable to a theoretical, analytic, understanding.